Transforming into an Open Business

 "When a service is free you are the product.
 We won't ever sell your data.
 As a result, we need to charge."

-I have been saying this for a long time to friends and family but somehow was not living it.
-Now I happily purchased the service and am a big supporter of what Adriaan is trying to accomplish.
-We are still way below the 100k page view threshold to go for the business account, but we are on our way.
+I have been saying this to friends and family for a long time but somehow was not living it.
+Now, I happily purchased the service and greatly support what Adriaan is trying to accomplish.
+We are still way below the 100k page view threshold for the business account but are on our way.

-Below is this blog's open analytics what you see if exactly what I see as an Admin.
-No more, no less.
-We also experience a significant performance gain after switching away from Google Analytics.
+Below is this blog's open analytics.
+What you see is exactly what I see as an Admin—no more, no less.
+We also experienced a significant performance gain after switching away from Google Analytics.
 I am pleased to see page load times decrease and feel better about not storing visitor information.
 Don't be evil!
 This website converted away from Google Analytics on 6 February 2019.

 Follow me